-Boosting franchise growth with just-in-time training
+Boosting franchise growth with personalized onboarding and just-in-time training

 increased franchisee engagement